Anterior Cervical Discectomy and Fusion Surgery in Dallas, TX

 Texas Spine Associates, your trusted choice for anterior cervical discectomy & fusion

 At Texas Spine Associates, leading surgeons Dr. Shah, Dr. Patel, and Dr. Happ have collectively performed over 1,000 cervical fusion surgeries.
-They use their, extensive knowledge and experience with anterior cervical discectomy and fusion, to pioneer and innovative new ways to treat pain and other symptoms of degenerative disc disease at the cervical spine.
+They use their extensive knowledge and experience with anterior cervical discectomy and fusion, to pioneer and innovate new ways to treat pain and other symptoms of degenerative disc disease at the cervical spine.

-There are two primary goals that are intended to be accomplished with the procedure.
+Two primary goals are intended to be accomplished with the procedure.
 The first goal is to decompress the spinal cord and nerve roots.
 This is done by removing the disc material and bone spurs that are causing the compression.
 The secondary goal is to obtain a solid fusion.
 This is done by placing a spacer between the vertebrae to maintain alignment serve as a conduit for the fusion.
-Often a metal plate is placed provide stability and to prevent migration of the graft.
+Often a metal plate is placed to provide stability and to prevent migration of the graft.

 What Should I Expect After ACDF?